cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 their formulation is oriented towards extracting local community structure - a feature that is very important in biology.
 Several attempts have been made to extend these to better take into account directionality and edge type.
 Some of those generalizations even fit into the philosophy and architecture of graph neural networks (GNNs).
-Further, there are lots of quantitative data such as chemical-enzyme IC50s, chemical-receptor EC50s, GWAS *p*-values, etc. that all have widely different scales and dynamic ranges that are difficult to simultaneously incorporate in any of these methods in a meaningful way.
+Further, there are lots of quantitative data such as chemical-enzyme IC<sub>50</sub> values, chemical-receptor EC<sub>50</sub> values, GWAS *p*-values, etc. that all have widely different scales and dynamic ranges that are difficult to simultaneously incorporate in any of these methods in a meaningful way.

 ### Willkommen in der Zukunft (The Future)